-The DMCH has issued a summary of its Interim Report in English.
-The full version of the Interim Report is only available in Japanese.
+A summary of its Interim Report in English.9 The full version of the Interim Report is only available in Japanese.10

 12. Has the authority issued any decisions under the digital regulation in this jurisdiction?

 So far, METI has only issued decisions designating Specified Digital Platform Providers under the TFDPA (see Question 4).